 ULEZ exempt cars

-The Ultra Low Emission Zone (ULEZ) expanded in October 2021.
-It will now affect not only central London but the areas up to (but not including) the South and North Circular roads.
+The Ultra Low Emission Zone (ULEZ) expanded in October 2021, to cover central London up to (but not including) the South and North Circular roads.
 All cars driven in this area, that are not exempt, will have to pay the daily ULEZ charge of £12.50.

 Before you drive into London and run the risk of paying the ULEZ charge, you can check if your car is compliant with our ULEZ checker.
 If your car is exempt, you won’t have to pay the charge.
 You may have to inform Transport for London and provide proof that your car meets the rules for being exempt.